 The ASME Audit

 PVEng has been involved in many ASME Audits, mostly for VIII-1.
-This sample shows the most common audit vessel, known in slang as a “Hartford Submarine” in honor of the Hartford Steam Boiler Inspection and Insurance Co.
-This is the type of vessel a shop builds when it has no vessels on order that it can use for an audit, or when it is first seeking ASME certification.
+This sample shows the most common audit vessel that a vessel shop builds when it has no vessels on order that it can use for an audit, or when it is first seeking ASME certification.
 Useful information about what is recommended for an audit can be found in: